 I found the best of both worlds in Alaska.
-Here are 10 ways to see Alaska now.
+Here are 10 ways to see Alaska now taking advantage of the unheard of low prices for a solo travel vacation package.

 Go to our home page and select a location and your style of lodging.
 We have more than 365 options for Alaska alone.
 I recommend starting in Fairbanks.
 I was surprised to find that far north 70+ degree temperatures.
 I was able to eat outside in shirtsleeves.
 I was amazed to see how lmuch daylight there was.
 It was still light or twilight after 11 PM.
 When I woke up around 5 AM, the sun was as bright as midday on Miami Beach.
 I slipped out into the lobby to read until breakfast.
 What did I find?
 It was a beehive of tourists.
 Each was keen to start their day’s tour!
 So be sure to have lodging with blackout shades to get some sleep.
 Fairbanks is just the place too for a tour to the north and the Arctic Circle.